MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions-access-work-tracking.md

 - Change test plan properties such as build and test settings

-## Resources defined for the team project
+## Resources defined for the project

-You set project-level information permissions from the admin page for a team project.
+You set project-level information permissions from the admin page for a project.
 You set permissions for area and iteration paths under the admin context **Work** hub for their respective objects.
-These resources are defined for a team project which all valid users of the team project can view.
+These resources are defined for a project which all valid users of the project can view.

 <table>
 <tr valign="bottom">